Our Services - Treatment

-Medications are useful in controlling and suppressing anxiety in the short-term.
-However, psychologists do not prescribe medication, and medication by itself is not usually the long-term solution.
-In order to overcome the anxiety reaction, the individual needs to learn first how his or her thoughts, perceptions and actions serve to elicit and maintain the anxiety reaction, and then how to change that process so as to initially control and then eliminate the anxiety response.
+Psychologically, in order to overcome debilitating anxiety, the individual needs to learn first how his or her thoughts, perceptions and actions serve to elicit and maintain the anxiety reaction, and then how to change that process so as to initially control and then eliminate the anxiety response.
 That is the goal of psychological treatment.

 Please go to mindovermood.com, a mental health resource for the public featuring the established principles of Aaron T. Beck's Cognitive Behavior Therapy.